Accident prevention program.

 (g) An on-the-job review of the practices necessary to perform the initial job assignments in a safe manner.

-(4) Each accident-prevention program shall be outlined in written format.
+(4) You must outline each accident-prevention program in written format.

-(5) Every employer shall conduct crew leader-crew safety meetings as follows:
+(5) You must conduct crew leader-crew safety meetings as follows:

-(a) Crew leader-crew safety meetings shall be held at the beginning of each job, and at least weekly thereafter.
+(a) You must hold crew leader-crew safety meetings at the beginning of each job, and at least weekly thereafter.

-(b) Crew leader-crew meetings shall be tailored to the particular operation.
+(b) You must tailor crew leader-crew meetings to the particular operation.

-(6) Crew leader-crew safety meetings shall address the following:
+(6) Crew leader-crew safety meetings must address the following:

 (a) A review of any walk-around safety inspection conducted since the last safety meeting.